3 DAY WORKSHOP CLOTH DOLL MAKING JULY 2/3/4TH 2022

 Hair – you can use more or less anything – but fancy chunky yarns are great, dyed fleece locks and dyed wool tops to use as a base.
 I sell Tibetan lamb but this is quite expensive and not necessary unless you really want this effect.
 Dyed fleece can be found online and also and fibre and quilting fairs.

 If you have your own doll making tools, pens or pencils then bring them.
 If you do not already have them I would advise not to buy until afterwards, especially pens as people often buy the wrong kind which do bleed on fabric.

 I do bring a selection of all the basics to sell at the workshop.

 Any watercolour pencils will work if you have them but I do have plenty for all to use.

-Walton Village Hall is now very familiar to me and it provides ample space with a large table each, a good kitchen and good easy parking and access.
+St, Edmunds Community Centre is now very familiar to me and it provides ample space with a large table each, a kitchen and good easy parking and access.

 We will also make and finish the body on the first day and make a start on the limbs.

-On the second day we will make the hands first – then go onto arms and legs.
+On the second day we will continue with each project as seems best including making the hands first – then go onto arms and legs.
 We shall assemble the whole doll together with hair, costume and wings if wanted.

 If you have any queries please email me on firstname.lastname@example.org